-Evaluating Solar Potential: Understanding the solar radiation levels at a given location before installing a solar farm or PV system.
+Evaluating Solar Potential: It is important to understand the solar radiation levels at a site.
+This knowledge is essential before installing a solar farm or PV system.

 Monitoring PV System Efficiency: Comparing actual power generation with expected output based on solar radiation levels.